Taos Ski Valley opens on Thanksgiving Day.

 This year, in keeping with its surroundings, the Austing Haus has undergone a facelift of its own and is re-opening after renovations on Thanksgiving Day, and you’d be hard pressed to find a more romantic spot to spend the holiday weekend.

-The Austing Haus’ new owners approached the extensive renovations with reverence, careful to maintain the integrity of the original structure while revitalizing this magnificent lodge.
+The Austing Haus’ new owners approached the extensive renovations with reverence, careful to maintain the integrity of the original structure while revitalizing this magnificent lodge, from the barn door options to the inside renovations.

 The 24 guest rooms have been totally remodeled but are still full of character in keeping with the original vibe.